jrean/laravel-user-verification/README.md

 the require block of your composer.json file:

     "jrean/laravel-user-verification": "dev-master"

+    or

+    "jrean/laravel-user-verification": "2.2.*"

+    or

     "jrean/laravel-user-verification": "2.*"

-or
+You'll then need to run `composer install` or `composer update` to download the package and have the autoloader updated.

+Or run the following command:

     "composer require jrean/laravel-user-verification"

-You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 ### Add the Service Provider